 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

 Mingalabar!
 Welcome to Myanmar!
-Upon arrival at Yangon International Airport, you will be welcomed by our Asia Senses guide, then be transferred to your hotel for check in.
+Upon arrival in YANGON, you will be welcomed by our Asia Senses guide, then be transferred to your hotel for check in.
 Take a short break at your hotel.

 The half day city tour in the will introduce the main highlights of Yangon, including the revered Chaukhtatgyi Pagoda which is built in 1966 and houses a striking reclining Buddha image that measures an impressive 65 metres long and 16 metres high.
 Then take a visit to Sule Pagoda known in Burmese as the Kyaik Athok Zedi, and surrounded by busy streets, a market and colonial era buildings.